 What is HIV drug resistance?

-Once a person has HIV, the virus begins to multiply (make copies of itself) in the body.
+Once a person has HIV, the virus begins to multiply in the body.
 As HIV multiplies, it sometimes changes form (mutates).
 Some HIV mutations that develop while a person is taking HIV medicines can lead to drug-resistant strains of HIV.

 Once drug resistance develops, HIV medicines that previously controlled the person’s HIV are no longer effective.
 In other words, the HIV medicines can’t prevent the drug-resistant HIV from multiplying.
 Drug resistance can cause HIV treatment to fail.

 Drug-resistant HIV can spread from person to person (called transmitted resistance).
 People initially infected with drug-resistant HIV have drug resistance to one or more HIV medicines even before they start taking HIV medicines.

 How does poor medication adherence increase the risk of drug resistance?

 Medication adherence means taking HIV medicines every day and exactly as prescribed.
 HIV medicines prevent HIV from multiplying.
 Skipping HIV medicines allows HIV to multiply, which increases the risk that the virus will mutate and produce drug-resistant HIV.